patois/A5Pack/README.md

 Firmware unpacker for ASM Hydrasynth Synthesizers

-Be sure to check out the [wiki](https://github.com/patois/A5Pack/wiki/Official-Firmware-Utilities-by-ASM).
+Be sure to check out our [wiki](https://github.com/patois/A5Pack/wiki/Official-Firmware-Utilities-by-ASM) and [discussion forums](https://github.com/patois/A5Pack/discussions).

 ---